emberjs/ember.js/CONTRIBUTING.md

 Sometimes a single test suite will fail, without giving any indication of a real error.
 * Try to recreate the test environment locally (see above for production builds)
-* Restart all the test suites on Travis CI by doing another push
+* Restart all the test suites on CI by doing another push
 * Ask a repo collab to restart that single test suite

 # Appendix